Francesco-Rizzi/Vanilla-CSS-Grid-Grid-Layout/README.md

 # Vanilla CSS-Grid Grid layout
-## An highly customizable grid layout based on the native `CSS-Grid` specifications.
+## A highly customizable grid layout based on the native `CSS-Grid` specifications.

 #### Basic Q&A:
 **Q**: What the heck is `CSS-Grid`?